sshiv5768/-90DayDevops/cl8mgmltb000g09l897me7bzo.md

 But you can't easily create variables like ``x = 29`` like you do in **Python**.
 There is slight change in Golang.
 In Go, there are keywords defined to do specific jobs, like if you have noticed in the Hello World program, we used ``func`` before to create a function. ``func`` is a keyword defined to create a function in Go.

-So, keywords are specially defined words to do certain things.
+So, **keywords** are specially defined words (or you can say reserved words) to do certain things.
 You can't use those keywords as your function name or variable name.

 For creating a variable, we have a keyword ``var`` here.
 Let's create a variable: